-Mortero Palms to Goat Canyon Trail is a 4.5 mile lightly trafficked out and back trail located near Ocotillo, CA that features beautiful wild flowers and is rated as difficult.
+Mortero Palms to Goat Canyon Trail is a 4.4 mile lightly trafficked out and back trail located near Ocotillo, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.